A homemade vegan buffalo sauce recipe that’s ready in 3 minutes. Spice up your favorite sandwiches, veggies, and more!

 If you want to tone down the spice of buffalo sauce, don’t add any additional cayenne pepper.
 You can also add a teaspoon of maple syrup to bring the spice level down a notch.
 The sweetness of the maple syrup helps to balance out the intense flavors!

-This recipe is great with buffalo cauliflower, which is my favorite substitute for wings, but there are so many other ways to enjoy it!
+This recipe is excellent with buffalo “chicken” cauliflower, my favorite substitute for wings, but there are so many other ways to enjoy it!

 - Buffalo Hummus Dip